 When should I “Bury” a card, and when should I “Suspend” it?

 Short answer: Bury is to hide it for a day; Suspend is to hide it forever.

 If you don’t want to see a card for another day, you “bury” it.
 Do this when you know you can’t get it right, but plan on practising it, and want it out of the way.

 If you don’t want to see a card again (because you get it, you know how to say the number “one” already!), you can “suspend” it.

 How do I import a deck from Google Sheets?

 Short answer: Three columns: Target Language, English, and Tags.
 Click “Import” and make sure you’ve chosen the right deck.

-Short answer: Use tags to separate themes of words, not decks.
+Short answer: Don’t bother with tags or your life will become categorisation.
+But if you must, use tags to separate themes of words, not decks.

 So you’ve diligently been making lists of words in your notebook or Google Sheets.